top of page

 29.0 x 42.0 cm

-The multidisciplinary work of the Berlin-based German-Turkish artist, Ahu Dural, is centred on her own biographical history and investigates the intense relationship between body, object and memory.
-In Twisted Objectivity, her latest series of drawings and digital artworks, she links clear, industrial forms with complex social issues.
+Twisted Objectivity, the latest series of drawings by the Berlin-based German-Turkish artist, Ahu Dural, draws on her own biographical history to investigate the intense relationship between body, object and memory.